The Constitution of Grace Fellowship Evangelical Free Church

 Section 2: Deacons

-The Secretary shall keep an accurate record of the proceedings and decisions at all business meetings of the Church.
-Such records are to be approved at the next business meeting.
+The Secretary or appointed person shall keep an accurate record of the proceedings and decisions at all business meetings of the Church.
 The Secretary shall preserve in a safe place all Church records.
 The Secretary shall give legal notice of all meetings if/when such notice is required.

 Section 4: Treasurer